-Each college/school establishes an internal deadline when applications for
+Each college/school establishes an internal deadline when applications for continuation of an assistantship should be submitted.

 Each college/school must submit recommendations for graduate assistantship continuation to the Office of Graduate and Undergraduate Programs by 5:00 p.m. on the last day of the undergraduate registration week in the semester during which the assistantship is requested.
 Recommendations must be signed by the relevant graduate program director and dean and must include the following:

-- · a cover letter from the dean's office - a photocopy of up-to-date AUS transcripts for each student
+- a cover letter from the dean's office - a photocopy of up-to-date AUS transcripts for each student